top of page

 11. "Stand By Me" by Ben E. King:

 The timeless hook of "Stand By Me" makes it a classic choice for couples who appreciate the a soulful throwback.
-Here's our trio warming up for a Bill Miller's Castle wedding ceremony.
+Here's our violin and cello duet live in the recording studio.

 12. "Halo" by Beyoncé: